Arthurlxy/arthurlxy.github.io/_pages/about.md

 ---

 # About Me
-I am a Research Scientist at ByteDance AML/AI Lab.
+I am a senior applied scientist at Amazon Prime Video.
 My research interests are video understanding and multimedia understanding.

-Before joining ByteDance, I was a Senior Applied Scientist at Amazon AI, leading video related research and products.
+Before Prime Video, I was a Senior research scientist at ByteDance and Senior Applied Scientist at Amazon AI, leading video related research and products.
 I am also one of the major contributor to open-source tools [GluonCV](https://cv.gluon.ai/) and tools [GluonMM](https://github.com/amazon-research/gluonmm).

 I received my Ph.D.
 Degree (2018) at [Rutgers University](https://www.rutgers.edu/) supervised by Prof. Ivan Marsic.